 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricanes can happen, and Hurricane Dorian in 2019 caused some damage.
-HHI has grown by 70% in the last decade or two, and now many residents say that too many tourists and too many cars are ruining what was once a laid back island oasis.
+HHI has grown by 8% in the last decade, and now many residents say that too many tourists and too many cars are ruining what was once a laid back island oasis.